deleo-lab/schisto-parasite-classification/app/README.md

 ## Other Information

-To prompt the browser to download a new model if one is available, the app queries a simple endpoint `/api/model_info` from the server.
-This endpoint provides the date the model was last updated as provided by `model_info.txt` for now.
-This can be updated with `date > model_info.txt`.
-If the date of the application's locally stored model is before this date, an update is prompted, and the new one is updated and saved.
+To prompt the browser to download a new model if one is available, the app queries an endpoint `/api/model_info/[model_name]` from the server (e.g. `/api/model_info/snails' and `/api/model_info/parasites') This endpoint provides the date each model was last updated as provided by `model_info.json` for now.
+If the date of the application's locally stored model is before this date, the user is given a prompt to download and update.